opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/lb_pool_v2.md

 * `protocol` - (Required) The protocol - can either be TCP, UDP or HTTP.
   Changing this creates a new pool.

--> **Note:** When a pool is added to a specific listener, the relationships between the load balancer protocol and the pool protocol are as follows.
+-> When a pool is added to a specific listener, the relationships between the load balancer protocol and the pool protocol are as follows.
 When the load balancer protocol is `UDP`, the pool protocol must be `UDP`.
 When the load balancer protocol is `TCP`, the pool protocol must be `TCP`.
 When the load balancer protocol is `HTTP` or `TERMINATED_HTTPS`, the pool protocol must be `HTTP`.

 * `loadbalancer_id` - (Optional) The load balancer on which to provision this pool.
 Changing this creates a new pool.

--> **Note:**  One of LoadbalancerID or ListenerID must be provided.
+-> One of `loadbalancer_id` or `listener_id` must be provided.

 * `listener_id` - (Optional) The Listener on which the members of the pool will be associated with.
 Changing this creates a new pool.

--> **Note:**  One of LoadbalancerID or ListenerID must be provided.
+-> One of `loadbalancer_id` or `listener_id` must be provided.

 * `lb_method` - (Required) The load balancing algorithm to
   distribute traffic to the pool's members.
 Must be one of `ROUND_ROBIN`, `LEAST_CONNECTIONS`, or `SOURCE_IP`.

-* `persistence` - Omit this field to prevent session persistence.
+* `persistence` - (Optional) Omit this field to prevent session persistence.
 Indicates whether connections in the same session will be processed by the same Pool member or not.
 Changing this creates a new pool.